IjeomaUchendu123/Automotive-Fuel-Economy-Analysis/README.md

 The Findings from the analysis are summarised as follows;
 1. The top car rating by horsepower is the Buick Electra 225 Custom.
 2. The relationship between the weight of the cars and the Mpg is a positive relationship.
 The higher the weight of the cars, the higher the Mpg.
-3. Cylinder 6 has the highest distribution with Cylinder 36 being the least.
+3. Cars with 4 cylinders has the highest distribution while cars with 5 cylinders has the least.
 4. The most number of cars were produced in model year 73.
-5. Origin number 1 has the highest number of cars produced.
+5. 63% of the cars are of origin 1 which is the highest .
 6. The bottom 3 cars by Mpg are chevy c20, ford f250, hi1200d.

 ### RECOMMENDATIONS
-Based on the analysis, the following actions are recommended
+Based on the analysis, the following actions are recommended;
+1. Focus on the production of cars with 4 cylinders to cater to market demand.
+2. Improve fuel efficiency in cars with more weight.
+3. Increase production in model years with high demand such as model year 73.
+4. Target regions with high demand for origin 1 cars since it has 63% of the market shares.
+5. Encourage consumers to opt for lighter cars so as to improve their fuel efficiency.

 ### LIMITATIONS